 Section A questions assess assessment objective 1.
-This assessment objective is a single element focussed on the ability to analyse and evaluate and reach substantiated judgements.
+The periods set in the question range between 20 and 40 years.
+This assessment objective is a single element focused on the ability to analyse and evaluate and reach substantiated judgements.
 The mark awarded to each question chosen in this section is 30.